 The cost for depression treatments are $625 each for the first four treatments, known as the stabilization treatments.
 The depression maintenance treatments are $500 each.
 The cost for pain treatments are $750 each.

 Because Ketamine treatments are fairly new there is no hard data on the best protocol.
-Ketamine Wellness Centers is one of two clinics who have been treating the longest and our protocol is based on our trials and four years of experience.
+Ketamine Wellness Centers is one of two clinics who have been treating the longest and our protocol is based on our trials and seven years of experience.
 We feel the four stabilization treatments are sufficient to reach the optimal results and an effort to keep the cost affordable.

 We do not prescribe any drugs outside of the center.

 During our trials we examined nasal and injection treatments and did not find any lasting or substantial benefits.
 Ketamine Wellness Centers only performs and recommends Ketamine IV infusions.

 If you have a question that has not been answered in our FAQ, please submit it here.